CDs & Merch

 In 2017, she embarked on her solo career with her first studio release, “Fool’s Paradise,” which drew her early praise.
 Produced by Michael Ramos (John Mellencamp, Paul Simon, Patty Griffin), the EP features four self-penned pop-rock songs and a powerful rendition of Charlie Sexton’s “Spanish Words.”

 “Anytime you bring more variances to the table, like she can singing in Spanish and in English, that opens up more avenues,” Ramos said.
 “She can definitely hit the pop market, the American market, which is an added bonus to her talents.
 It’s obvious she’s going to be around a long time.”

-Reynaga is noted for her passion-filled showmanship, an extraordinary vocal range, a bilingual song catalogue—quelled from a unique knowledge of pop, rock and traditional Latin music—and as a multi-instrumentalist on guitar, vihuela and keyboards.
-With the release of her first studio recording, “Fool’s Paradise,” in 2017, she drew critical acclaim while captivating audiences from Austin to New York City.
+Noted for her passion-filled showmanship, an extraordinary vocal range, a bilingual song catalogue and as a multi-instrumentalist on guitar, vihuela and keyboards, Reynaga has captivated audiences from Monterrey to New York City.